 Click on the checkbox of a selected row to unselect it.

-If you want to get rid of a multi-row selections quickly, just click anywhere on the grid except for the controls column.
+If you want to get rid of multi-row selections quickly, just click anywhere on the grid except for the controls column.

 Deleting rows